Trogen, Bavaria: Geography

 The community is located in the Bavarian part of Vogtland.
 It is part of the district of Hof and thus also of the administrative region of Upper Franconia (Oberfranken).

-The neighboring village Feilitzsch is only a few hundred meters away from Trogen.
+The village Feilitzsch is only a few hundred metres away from Trogen.

 History

-The first documentary mention of Trogen dates from December 21, 1306.
+The first documentary mention of Trogen dates from 21 December 1306.
 The later Margrave of Kulmbach-Bayreuth were since 1373 rulers in Trogen.

 In Trogen were three knight seats (Wasserburg, Trogen-Zech, Oberes Gut) were in the possession of the Counts of Reuss (Imperial County of Reuss), the Margrave of Kulmbach-Bayreuth and Kursachsen (Electorate of Saxony).

 As a part of the 1792 Prussian Principality of Bayreuth Trogen fell in the Treaties of Tilsit in 1807 to France and came in 1810 to Bavaria.
 As part of the administrative reforms in Bavaria, the municipality of today was founded with the community edict of 1818.

 Sports

 The towns association football club, 1.
 FC Trogen, experienced its greatest success in 2012 when it won promotion to the northern division of the Bayernliga but lasted for only one season at this level.